LuvWasTaken/Calendar-Generator/Generate Calendar/README.md

 #### Introduction
-  This program generate the entire calendar for the given first day and year.
+  This program generates the entire calendar for a year given the year and first day.

 #### Sample Output